-In addition to submitting complaints and stories, consumers have opportunities to voice concerns and share their experiences in person at field hearings and public meetings, which focus on particular consumer finance issues.
-During this reporting period, 9 consumers and advocates participated in large Bureau-sponsored field hearings in Albuquerque, NM, Kansas City, MO, and Sacramento, CA. These events drew hundreds of participants, many of whom shared their personal experiences with arbitration agreements, checking accounts, and other consumer financial issues.
+In addition to "Tell Your Story," consumers have opportunities to voice concerns and share their experiences in person at field hearings and public meetings, focused on particular consumer finance issues.
+During this fiscal year, consumers and advocates have participated in large Bureau-sponsored public events on arbitration in Denver, CO; on checking accounts in Louisville, KY; on arbitration in Albuquerque, NM; on small dollar lending in Kansas City, MO; and on debt collection in Sacramento, CA.25 These events have drawn hundreds of participants, many of whom have shared their personal experiences with libraries, workplace financial education, mortgages, payday lending, mobile financial services, consumer finance complaints, and other consumer financial issues.

 The CFPB's Office of Community Affairs has also hosted roundtable conversations with leaders of consumer, civil rights, community, housing, faith-based, student, and other organizations.
-The roundtables provided opportunities for stakeholders to meet with Director Cordray and other senior Bureau staff to share their first-hand perspectives on key consumer finance issues that affect their communities.
+The roundtables have provided opportunities for stakeholders to meet with Director Cordray, Deputy Director Antonakes, and other senior Bureau staff to share their first-hand perspectives on key consumer finance issues that affect their communities.